SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 <span class="me">Me></span> Thank you Jessica.

 <blockquote class="wp-block-quote">
-    <p>AWS will provision your selected runtime container to run your function when there is a request for your lambda function.
-This container will be dropped after a period of inactivity.</p>
+    <p>AWS will provision a container to run your function when there is a request for your lambda function.
+This container will be discarded after some inactive time.</p>
 </blockquote>

 <p style="text-align:center"><strong>. . . </strong></p>